-- ► Year 2 ending April 27, 2017 Conduct a new 3D seismic survey totaling at least 100 square kilometers. - ► Year 3 ending April 27, 2018 Acquire new 2D seismic data totaling at least 100 kilometers, acquire 3D seismic data totaling at least 200 square kilometers and drill two wells. - ► Year 4 ending April 27, 2019 Acquire new 3D seismic data totaling at least 200 square kilometers and drill two wells. - ▶ Year 5 ending April 27, 2020 Drill three wells.
+- ▶ Year 2 ending April 27, 2017 Conduct a new 3D seismic survey totaling at least 100 kilometers. - ► Year 3 ending April 27, 2018 Acquire new 2D seismic data totaling at least 100 kilometers, acquire 3D seismic data totaling at least 200 square kilometers and drill two wells. - ► Year 4 ending April 27, 2019 Acquire new 3D seismic data totaling at least 200 square kilometers and drill two wells.

+▶ Year 5 ending April 27, 2020 - Drill three wells.

 Although our remaining work commitment has been reduced and extended, we have no assurance that we will be able to extend the work commitment again or to fulfill it timely, as we need to complete capital raising transactions, or procure a joint venture partner, or both, to do so.

 The prices of the equipment and services that we must employ to fulfill the work commitment vary based on both local and international demand for such products by others involved in exploration for and production of oil and gas.
 Previous high worldwide energy prices had resulted in growing demand, which lent support to higher prices being charged by suppliers.
-Prices being charged by suppliers have declined with the decline in energy prices.
-Nevertheless, we have no assurance that the steps in the work plan (e.g. shooting 100 square kilometers of 3D seismic) can be accomplished at current or lower costs.
+Prices being charged by suppliers have declined with the decline in energy prices resulting in considerable cost savings in our exploration work programs like the Nike 3D seismic survey currently being conducted by Terrex Pty Ltd. on the PEL 512 South Block.